 There may be audio setting in games, which you may have to unmute.
 Just try to find and locate audio setting in games and tweak the settings there.
 It definitely works.

 1 -Search Microphone Privacy settings in Windows taskbar search and click on it.

 2 -Now, Turn On Microphone access and also check that for that particular game , Microphone access is turned ON as well.

 Click on Volume icon in the taskbar and make sure Audio output is correct.

 Also, click on Volume mixer if there is any and make sure Game Audio is not muted.

 Method 5: By Uninstalling and Re-installing the Audio Driver

 Step 1: Press the Windows + X keys together on your keyboard to and select Device Manager from the context menu.

 Step 2: In the Device Manager window that opens, scroll down to Sound, video and game controllers, and expand it.
-Now, select your audio device (in our case, it’s the Realtek Audio), right-click on it and select Uninstall device from the right-click menu.
+Now, select your audio device (in our case, it’s the Realtek Audio, You may have High definition audio device), right-click on it and select Uninstall device from the right-click menu.

 Once the uninstalltion is complete, reboot your PC and then visit the manufacturer website for the audio device.